Federal tax credit resources

-Did you know you may be able to get up to a $30,000 tax credit?
-If you purchase and install a ChargePoint® EV Charging station by December 31, 2021, your business may be eligible to receive a 30% tax credit up to $30,000.
+The 30C U.S. federal tax credit for electric vehicle (EV) charging stations has been extended.
+If you purchase and install a ChargePoint® EV charging station by Dec.
+31, 2022, your business may be eligible to receive a 30% tax credit of up to $30,000.
+New eligibility requirements will go into effect for stations installed starting Jan.
+1, 2023.

-What is the 30C EV Charging Tax Credit?
+What is the Alternative Fuel Infrastructure Tax Credit?

-The U.S. Code 30C Alternative Fuel Infrastructure Tax Credit gives qualifying businesses 30% or up to $30,000 tax credit for all alternative fuel infrastructure installed and placed in service from 2018 to the end of 2021.
+The U.S. Code 30C Alternative Fuel Infrastructure Tax Credit gives qualifying businesses a 30% tax credit, up to $30,000, for all alternative fuel infrastructure installed and placed in service from 2018 to the end of 2022.
+New eligibility requirements will go into effect for stations installed starting Jan.
+1, 2023.

 I heard this tax credit expired.
 What's going on?